Optimal and complete trip

 Your final day takes you further down the Lex Blanche.
 Then climb up past abandoned farmsteads overlooking the remains of the Miage Glacier.
 The balcony trail to the Col Checrouit makes for a fine end to this superb hiking trip.

-Note: option to merge Days 11 and 12 [approx.6½ hrs] via a shuttle bus to Courmayeur, thus avoiding the over-nighter in Elisabetta.
-This option is not available in September.
+Note: option to merge Days 11 and 12 [approx.6½ hrs] via a free shuttle bus to Courmayeur, thus avoiding the over-nighter in Elisabetta.
+The shuttle bus only runs in July and August.
 Please ask us for details.

 Night in Courmayeur.